-The membership of the DUR Board shall consist of at least one-third, but not more than 51 percent, licensed and actively practicing physicians, and at least one third licensed and actively practicing pharmacists.
+The membership of the DUR Board shall consist of at least one-third but not more than 51% licensed and actively practicing physicians and at least one third licensed and actively practicing pharmacists.
+W henever possible, the Board will include representation of the Louisiana Schools of Pharmacy and the pharmaceutical manufacturers.

-The committee shall be composed of at least eight members (or approved designees) appointed by the secretary of LDH.
+The committee shall be composed of at least eight members (or approved designees) appointed by the secretary of the Department of Health and Hospitals.